R4YLx/tmdb-react-ts/README.md

 ## Assignment

 Build a app with the TMDB API and create a movie database with requirements specified below.
+The assignment is to be written in JS and JSX but I opted to write in TS and TSX to exentend my knowledge and pratice on TypesScript.

 User should be able to see:

 - 10-20 now playing movies